cleifwork/GAUTOCHARGER/README.md

 	- [PCBatteryGOOD](https://ift.tt/DkObnye)

 > [!IMPORTANT]
-> Add your **gmail** and **appass** in the ```g_creds.config``` file.
+> Add your **gmail** and **appass (app password)** in the ```g_creds.config``` file.

 ## Configuration
-- **g_creds.config**: Stores the google app password for sending email.
+- **g_creds.config:** Stores the google app password for sending email.
-- **Battery Control Logic**: The script monitors battery levels every 20 seconds and performs charging control every 1 minute.
+- **Battery Control Logic:** The script monitors battery levels every 20 seconds and performs charging control every 1 minute.
 It turns on the smart plug when the battery falls below 20% and turns it off when the battery reaches 90%.
 These thresholds can be adjusted in the script.

 ## How It Works?
-1. **Battery Monitoring**: The script uses the psutil library to monitor the laptop's battery percentage and charging status.
+1. **Battery Monitoring:** The script uses the psutil library to monitor the laptop's battery percentage and charging status.
-2. **Smart Plug Control**: Based on the battery level thresholds, the script sends commands to the Tapo Smart Plug using the Tapo API to either turn ON or OFF the charging.
+2. **Smart Plug Control:** Based on the battery level thresholds, the script sends commands to the Tapo Smart Plug using the Tapo API to either turn ON or OFF the charging.
-3. **Logging**: Logs battery levels
+3. **Logging:** Logs battery levels

 ## Future Improvements
 - Add optimizations here...